ohmediaorg/security-bundle/README.md

 ```

+Here, the suffix is "publish" and the corresponding function is `canPublish`.

+If you had `const APPROVE_ALL = self::ATTRIBUTE_PREFIX . 'approve_all';`, the
+corresponding function would be `canApproveAll` because of the suffix "approve_all".

+## Voter Attribute Constants

-Then utilize the new constant in a controller:
+Utilizing voter constants in a controller:

 ```php
 // App/Controller/PostController.php